s427/MARL/readme.md

 - filter posts depending on whether they contain images, videos or sounds
 - and more.

-__Media viewer__
+### Media viewer

 Posts attachments (images, videos or sounds) can be viewed or played in MARL.
 However there may be some limitations depending on the size of the attachment, as well as your browser and/or device.

-__Accessibility__
+### Accessibility

 MARL should be fully accessible to keyboard users.
-It also has been optimized for Forced Colors (aka "High Contrast" mode).
+It also has been optimized for Forced Colors (aka "High Contrast" or "Contrast Theme") mode.
 Last but not least, it should be accessible to screen readers.
 Accessibility is a vast and complex topic, and there's probably room for improvement.
 Feel free to let me know if you have feedback or suggestion!

-__Responsive__
+### Responsive

 MARL should work on pretty much any screen size, as low as 300 pixels wide (and possibly less).